How to Appear Before Council

 - State your name and address at the start of your presentation.

 - Address your remarks to the whole council, rather than to a specific member.

-- When the city secretary's timer goes off to signal the end of your time, sum up immediately to avoid the mayor interrupting you with instructions to stop.
+- When the city secretary's timer signals the end of your time, sum up immediately to avoid an interruption with instructions to stop.